 Information Centre (Tel: 13 11 26 in Australia) for advice.
 Alternatively, go to the Accident and Emergency department at

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Things you must do

-Tell any doctor or pharmacist who is treating you that you have taken Postella-1.
+Tell any other doctors, dentists and pharmacists who are treating you that you have taken this medicine.

 Things you must not do

 Take this medicine for any reason other than emergency contraception.

 Be careful when driving or operating machinery until you know how this medicine affects you.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking this medicine or if you have